 It would be best if you were careful about using too much water since it might damage the integrity of the fabric.
 And speaking of material, we must mention the strong fibers that deliver the required strength to withstand daily footfall.
 However, it doesn’t hold up well against spills and needs to be kept in a dry area.

 If the surrounding conditions are wet or moist, then mildew or mold is a common complaint among users of jute rugs.

 Nylon is one of the sturdiest materials going around, thanks to its ability to withstand dirt, thereby ensuring you can clean it quickly.
 Moreover, due to the resistance offered, light vacuuming every one or two weeks is enough to keep your rug in top shape.
 It’s also available in a range of colors that brighten up the room in which you choose to use it.

-However, there are a few aspects which may make you think twice before purchasing a nylon rug.
+However, there are a few aspects that may make you think twice before purchasing a nylon rug.
 The colored rugs tend to lose their bright hues over time, and you may not like to have a faded product in your home.
-Additionally, there are nylon rugs that offer no stain protection, so it would be best if you were watchful and pick the correct unit.
+Additionally, there are nylon rugs that offer no stain protection, so it would be best if you were watchful and picked the correct unit.

 With this type of rug, you’ll have to adapt and may even need to alter your interior decorations.
-But we can vouch for its long lifespan and cleanable nature.
+But we can vouch for its long lifespan and clean nature.

 Irrespective of whether you prefer small or large rugs, cotton may be even easier to clean.
 All you need is to throw it into the washing machine and leave it to dry, but don’t use the dryer as it may damage the material.
 Moreover, you get excellent comfort with cotton, making for a desirable acquisition.